cs3216/cs3216.github.io/assignments/facebook.md

 This is the place where you can create new Stories, Action and Object types for your app to use.
-By specifying the types, your app can then publish customized stories to users’ News Feed or Timeline (i.e. “Colin bought a Nala cat plushie” instead of “Colin liked a link”.)
+By specifying the types, your app can then publish customized stories to users' News Feed or Timeline (i.e. "Colin bought a Nala cat plushie" instead of "Colin liked a link".)

 Remember that you can find out more about each of the fields by moving your mouse cursor over the <span>**\[?\]**</span> symbol if there is